 Do you use picture books in the secondary classroom?
 My librarian calls these books “everybody books” and with good reason.

-Now, yeah, lol!
+Now, yeah, don’t get me wrong!
 I buy books for my children.
 My children know that $1 is the perfect amount to spend on a book, and thrift shops in our area often sell children’s books for that.
 I also gift them new books for holidays and birthdays.
 To be honest, I am not above celebrating tiny holidays if that means we can buy a book.

 So.
 I am in possession over very-used, very-loved, very-read picture books.
 I already use picture books in the secondary classroom, so. . . what if I purposefully put them in my room by the basketful?
+Could I use these picture books in the classroom?
 The results are overwhelmingly positive.

 Actually, the lessons wrote themselves.
 Here are lessons I’ve loosely developed for picture books in the secondary classroom.

 Capitalize on the students’ experiences of reading.
 Secondary students have a broad view of literature.
 Help connect ideas with them, starting with the picture books.

 My students read Olivia (the pig) and Peppa (the pig).
 What are the characteristics of these pigs?
 What do we know about real pigs?
 Are pigs accurately portrayed in children’s literature?